Northbrook High School

 Northbrook High School (NHS) is a high School in Spring Branch, Houston, Texas.
+Northbrook is located inside Beltway 8 and outside the 610 Loop in western Houston.
 The school is one of four zoned high schools that are part of the Spring Branch Independent School District.
-Northbrook provides courses in the traditional academic subjects, as well as several foreign languages such as Spanish and French, athletics, and fine arts.
-Several different Advanced Placement (AP) courses are offered at Northbrook.
+Northbrook provides courses in the traditional academic subjects, as well as several foreign languages (such as Spanish and French), athletics, and fine arts.
+Several Advanced Placement (AP) courses are offered at Northbrook.
+Northbrook High's principal is Dr. H. P. Hyder III, the former principal of nearby Northbrook Middle School.